marksorel8/Sumsimmer/README.md

 ## This is a reposotory for the development of a simulation model of harvest during the Columbia River summer Chinook managment period.

+## **This model does not represent any policy policy position nor managment decision of any agency, has not been endorsed by any agency, and should not be interpreted as such**

 The `data-raw` folder contains:

 - The `Model description.Rmd` file documents the data and process used to develop the simulation model.
 It also generates the `Internal_data.rda` file, which lives in the `r` folder and is described below.